spicer1/docsearch/README.md

 # docsearch
-docsearch will search .doc .docx .odt .sxw .pdf files in this directory for a given string.
+docsearch will search .doc .docx .odt .sxw .pdf files in the current directory for a given string.